GioGraphiccc/MTG-API/README.md

 Personal project.

- 1. Create virtual python env using:
+1. Open a command prompt in the same dir as MTGView.py and Create virtual python env using:

   > python -m venv venv

-2. Open cmd

-3. Open powershell in cmd
+2. Open powershell using:

   > powershell

-4. Activate the environment
+3. Activate the environment

   > venv\Scripts\activate.ps1

-5. run the file with streamlit.
+4. run the file with streamlit.
 (If not downloaded then type 'pip install streamlit' first)

   > streamlit run MTGView.py